JustinQ-DNHS/personal/_posts/AC_chinese/2024-03-05-Chinese_Week1.md

 </details>

 #### Textbook Work
 The final thing to do was to watch a video on Lesson 7 Dialogue 1 and do a text analysis of Lesson 7 Dialogue 2.
-A video was referenced to watch <a href="https://youtu.be/gD-JmZGhsW0?si=NNZ2tMk8OL5FrFvJ">here</a>.
+A video was referenced to watch <a href="https://youtu.be/gD-JmZGhsW0?si=NNZ2tMk8OL5FrFvJ">here</a> and <a href="https://youtu.be/JTVSlnvPmTI">here</a>.
 Then we have to watch another video of a bunch of College students re-enacting the book.
 Which is always fun.
 <!-- Video pop-ups/dropdowns -->
 <details>
 <summary><text style="font-size:20px">Video1</text></summary>